 Congratulations!
 You’ve successfully installed SecureDrop.

-At this point, the only person who has access to the system is the administrator.
+At this point, the only person who has access to the system is the admin.
 In order to grant access to journalists, you will need to do some additional setup for each individual journalist.

 In order to use SecureDrop, each journalist needs two things: